-At Contract issue, we invest a substantial majority of the initial Contract Value in fixed income securities, with most of the remainder invested in derivative hedging instruments.
+At Contract issue, we invest a substantial majority of the initial Contract Value allocated to the Index Options in fixed income securities, with most of the remainder invested in derivative hedging instruments.
 The derivative hedging instruments are purchased to track and hedge Index movements and support our obligations with regard to the Index Options.
 The derivative hedging instruments we purchase include put options, call options, futures, swaps, and other derivatives.